Big Shoals State Park

 Limestone bluffs towering 80 feet above the banks of the Suwannee River afford outstanding vistas not found anywhere else in Florida.
 When the water level on the Suwannee is between 59 and 61 feet above mean sea level, the Big Shoals rapids earn a Class III Whitewater classification.

 Only experienced canoe and kayakers should attempt to navigate the shoals.
+Paddling the shoals is not recommended.
 There is an area available for portaging around the shoals.

-Visitors who wish to view the Big Shoals rapids should park at the Big Shoals parking area and hike 1 mile on the Big Shoals hiking trail (Yellow Blaze trail).
+To view the Big Shoals rapids, park at the Big Shoals parking area and hike one mile on the Big Shoals hiking trail (Yellow Blaze trail).
 There is no vehicle access to either the Big Shoals or Little Shoals rapids.

 The best way to access Little Shoals rapids is to enter the park through the Little Shoals entrance, drive down Road 1 and turn right on Road 6.
 Drive to the end of Road 6 where you will park your vehicle and hike approximately 0.5 miles down the Mossy Ravine trail (Blue Blaze trail) until you see the sign for Little Shoals.